 - Further develop your skill-set

 - Broaden the industries you are qualified to work for

 Our program offers the flexibility of taking courses on-line or on campus.

 Outcomes for Degree Completion

-The majority of students who earn a Program Evaluation master's degree will pursue or have careers as practitioners, providing clients with evaluation results and reports used for decision making that is related to educational and human-service programs.
+The majority of students who complete the Program Evaluation Concentration of the M.S.Ed. in Educational Studies will pursue or have careers as practitioners, providing clients with evaluation results and reports used for decision making that are related to educational and human-service programs.